 Hiking, Biking & Fishing

 Gunstock Mountain Resort is nature’s playground.
-As you climb higher on any of our resort's hiking trails to Gunstock Mountain, Mount Rowe and Cobble Mountain provide views of Lake Winnipesaukee, the Ossipee and Sandwich Ranges and into the Presidential Range.
+As you climb higher on any of our resort's hiking trails to Gunstock Mountain, Mount Rowe and Cobble Mountain there are breaktaking views of Lake Winnipesaukee, the Ossipee and Sandwich Ranges and into the Presidential Range.
 On a clear day you can see Mount Washington.
 Read on to learn about our trail and how to access them.
 Learn more about bicycling in the Lakes Region on the Lakes Region Bicycling website.

 The Wetlands Boardwalk

 In partnership with the Belknap County Conservation District, Gunstock is home to the 1/4 mile, handicapped accessible boardwalk, complete with benches for resting.
 The walk is self-guided with informational points along the way.
 Parking is available off the entrance road, on the right just past the end of the bridge’s guardrail.
 Handicap access is through the campground.
 Please stop in at the Camp Store for handicap access and directions.

 Gunstock Mountain Resort sits in the middle of the Belknap Range and right above Lake Winnipesaukee.
 There is a wonderful trail network maintained by the Belknap Range Trail Tenders, a volunteer organization that has assumed primary responsibility for the maintenance of many of the trails in the Belknap Range, particularly in the western part of the Range.
 Follow the great work they are doing on their facebook page.
 The Belknap Range Trail Map is available for download.
 Please note: if you would like a copy of this map, it can be purchased in the either Mountainside Outfitters or at the Camping Center.

 There are several marked nature trails around the resort.
 The Gunstock Hiking and Biking Trail Map includes the trails on within Gunstock's boundaries.

 Ridge Trail (white blazes)